zilch/type-route/README.md

 Retrieve the initial route via [`session.getInitialRoute()`](https://typehero.org/type-route/docs/api-reference/router/session) then subscribe to route updates with [`listen`](https://typehero.org/type-route/docs/api-reference/router/listen).

-> New Type Route users often wonder why no React components are provided by Type Route.
+> New Type Route users often wonder why React components such as `<Route/>` or `<Link/>` aren't provided by the library.
 Read the [React Components](https://typehero.org/type-route/docs/guides/react-components) guide for more information on this topic.

 ## Step 3: Display Current Route